FREEDOM TO ACT

 Meeting at the Table: An Approach to Table Reading

-Discover what and how are you bringing to the table.
+Discover what (and how) you are bringing to the table.
 Recognize how you integrate your text and character as you begin interacting with your scene partners.
 How are you listening?
 How are you responding?
-Learn how use the table as preparation to enter the rehearsal/performance space.
+Learn how to use the table as preparation to enter the rehearsal/performance space.

 Ann Rodiger (conference co-designer) is Founder and Director of the Balance Arts Center and Balance Arts Center Alexander Technique Teacher Training Course.
 She has private Alexander Technique practices in NYC, Berlin, Germany and Antwerp, Belgium.
 She is also skilled in Labanotation, Laban Movement Analysis, Bartenieff Fundamentals, yoga, meditation, and various dance techniques.
 She produces and co-produces conferences and workshops for the Alexander Technique as it relates to Dance, Music, Voice, Acting, and Writing. www.BalanceArtsCenter.com

 Carolyn Serota and Richard Feldman

 Speaking the Same Language (Part I): Actors, Alexander Teachers, and the Art of Not Knowing

 Judith Leibowitz used to say "Actors and Alexander teachers speak the same language."
 In this workshop we will examine some of the most basic challenges facing both actors and Alexander teachers and the values they share.
 How do we as Alexander Technique teachers learn to embrace and embody the concepts of letting yourself not know, giving up the goal, being in the moment, and daring to be wrong?
 And how do we begin to bring these values to the individual actor and to the acting community?
 Working experientially in both basic Alexander Technique activities and beginning acting exercises, we will explore together ways of working with actors that are both concrete and philosophical.